serdarch1k/serdarch1k/README.md

 ## 👤 About Me

-- 🌱 Junior Full-Stack Developer on a journey to become better every single day
+- 🚀 Passionate about building frontend web applications that make a real impact
-- 💻 Currently sharpening my skills in **React, Next.js, Node.js, TypeScript, and Express.js**
+- 🌱 Currently learning and growing with **React, Next.js, Node.js, TypeScript, and Express.js**
-- 🍽️ Building **Starbelly** — a real-world restaurant admin panel & user-facing SPA
+- 🍽️ Currently working on **Starbelly** — a restaurant admin panel & user-facing SPA
-- 🤝 Open to collaboration on **web development projects** — always happy to learn from others
+- 💡 Open to collaboration on **web development projects** and **open-source contributions**
-- ⚡ Fun fact: I enjoy solving complex puzzles and find debugging oddly satisfying
+- ⚡ Fun fact: I enjoy solving complex puzzles and learning something new every day

 ---